Listen to this article read aloud

 This example may seem a trivial one, but all the ingredients are there which are at the core of most peaceful protests: a common cause; public pressure; a clear goal; determination; a disruptive, attention-grabbing act; and a sense of humour.

 It shows how, from TV shows to social justice movements, small, hopeful, acts of disobedience are shaping the world we live in.
-It wasn't until the 1930s that the weekend was an accepted part of the working week.
-But unions and other groups had to fight for it.
-For over a century.

 3 things won through peaceful protest